Топ-100

 Today's concert in Moscow Conservatory is dedicated to the Day of the diplomats.

-The organizers instructed me to host this event, although I am not a professional entertainer, so they decided to create some kind of unofficial, but friendlier, club atmosphere since today mostly colleagues from the diplomatic service of different countries and continents are here today.
+The organizers instructed me to host this event, although I am not a professional entertainer, because they decided to create some kind of unofficial, but friendlier, club atmosphere since today mostly colleagues from the diplomatic service of different countries and continents are here today.

-Why did they choose me - the fact is that I am not a musicologist, but in some way
+Why did they choose me - the fact is that I am not a musicologist, but in some way I am

-Among my ancestors I have diplomats who served in the USA, Sweden, Yugoslavia, and Great Britain.
+Also among my ancestors I have diplomats who served in the USA, Sweden, Yugoslavia, and Great Britain.

 What did Tchaikovsky have to do with Diplomacy?